mikestefanello/pagoda/README.md

 - `make db`: Connects to the primary database
 - `make db-test`: Connects to the test database
-- `make cache`: Connects to the cache
+- `make cache`: Connects to the primary cache
+- `make cache-test`: Connects to the test cache

 ## Service container